mrvautin/adminMongo/README.md

         "docs_per_page": 15,
         "password": "secureadminpassword",
         "locale": "de"
+        "context": "dbApp"
     }
 }
 ```

+Setting a `context` of "dbApp" is like changing the base URL of the app and will mean the app will listen on `http://10.0.0.1:4321/dbApp`.
+Ommiting a context will mean the application will listen on
+root.
+Eg: `http://10.0.0.1:4321`.
+This setting can be useful when running `adminMongo` behind Nginx etc.

 **Note: Any changes to the config file requires a restart of the application**